Hyperspherical embedding for novel class classification

 \subsection{The Open set problem}

 The classification problem can be formulated as a closed set or open set problem.
-In the closed set problem context, the optimization process trains a model to learn features that can identify the classes with samples present in the training set.
+In the closed set problem context, the optimization process trains a model to learn features that can classify the samples into classes present in the training set.
 The approach does not require the identification of classes not present in the training set.
-This is commonly tackled using the Softmax-Crossentropy loss \cite{resnet}\cite{VGG},\cite{Inception}.
+This is commonly tackled using the Softmax-cross-entropy loss \cite{resnet},\cite{VGG},\cite{Inception}.
 In contrast, in the open set problem we are interested in not only identifying the classes present in the training set, but also to be able to use the model to classify new classes by exploiting properties in the latent space yielded during optimization.